Pros

 Product mockups became our go-to.
 We trained a custom LoRA on the client’s packaging (took 45 minutes, cost 200 credits) and suddenly every generation matched their brand colors perfectly.
 No more wrestling with lighting inconsistencies between shots.

 For social media scaling, we built a template system.
 Generate one hero image, then use regional prompting to create 5:4, 1:1, and 9:16 crops automatically.
 Our Instagram campaign prep dropped from 3 hours to 35 minutes.
 The catch?
-You need the $29.99 Master tier for batch processing - the free tier caps you at 4 concurrent tasks.
+Serious batch work still pushes you into paid usage quickly, while the free account remains better suited to experimentation than throughput.

 Brand consistency works better than expected.
 We stacked three LoRAs (brand style + product + seasonal theme) at 0.6-0.8 weights and maintained visual coherence across 40+ assets.
 The trick is keeping total weight under 2.0 to avoid that over-processed look.

 Honestly, the credit system still trips us up.
-One “Ultra” upscale burns 15 credits - we learned to generate low-res first, then only upscale winners.
-For agencies, the $69.99 Pro tier’s commercial licensing is essential unless you enjoy legal headaches.
+One “Ultra” upscale can burn through paid usage faster than you’d expect, so we learned to generate low-res first, then only upscale winners.
+For agencies, the important step is not memorizing an old plan name - it’s verifying the current commercial-rights language on the exact subscription you buy.

 Our biggest surprise?
 The AI Lab’s 3D mesh generator creates basic product geometry we can import into Blender for hero shots.
 It’s rough but saves hours of modeling time.